 Vehicles based on the US FMVSS (Federal Motor Vehicle Safety Standards) or the CMVSS (Canada Motor Vehicle Safety Standards) may be imported to Israel regardless of the country where they were manufactured.
 To prove that your vehicle meets US standards you must provide a Certificate of Title and an original CARFAX that includes the vehicle’s fully detailed history.

 It is vital that you confirm if your vehicle model is allowed to be imported to Israel.
-We strongly recommend you check the link to models permitted for import, to see if your vehicle appears on the list.
-The models appear in Hebrew only.
-To search, click on the box that reads שם יצרן (name of manufacturer).
-Please note that by each model, appears the name of a country.
-This refers to the country the model was manufactured in.
-This does not mean that the model cannot have been manufactured in one of the NAFTA countries mentioned above.
-Please advise the manufacturer to confirm where the car was manufactured.
-If your vehicle model is not on the list but its manufacturer is represented in Israel by a certified importer, please contact the importer to check if your vehicle model can be imported and if they are able and willing to provide maintenance services.
+We strongly recommend you check with your car importer to see if your vehicle will be approved entry.
+If your vehicle model is represented in Israel by a certified importer, please contact the importer to check if your vehicle model can be imported and if they are able and willing to provide maintenance services.

 For more information, please contact the Motor Vehicle Division of Misrad Hatachbura by mail: P.O.B 57031 Tel Aviv 61570, Israel, or by fax: 03-5657105.